ManueGE/AlamofireCoreData/README.md

         ) -> DataResponseSerializer<Any>
 ````

-where the response is converted into a JSON and the transformed with the `transformed` method.
+where the response is converted into a JSON and then the `Result` is converted by the `transformer` closure.

 Let's see an example of this second method.
 We have this response: